filamentphp/filament/packages/forms/docs/03-fields.md

 ## View

-Aside from [building custom fields](#building-custom-fields), you may create "view" fields which allow you to create custom fields without extra classes.
+Aside from [building custom fields](#building-custom-fields), you may create "view" fields which allow you to create custom fields without extra PHP classes.

 ```php
 use Filament\Forms\Components\ViewField;